decompals/yoshis-story/README.md

 This is a WIP decomp of Yoshi's Story (US).

+## Requirements
+* Python 3.8 or greater is required to build this project.
+To install the requirements, please run the following command:

+`python3 -m pip install -r tools/splat/requirements.txt --upgrade`

 ## Building

 1. Place the US Yoshi's Story rom into the root of the repository as `baserom.z64`.